KP-AROB/AROB-CBIS-DDSM-Preparation/README.md

 - ```lesion```: It's the original class split, it separates the dataset in two classes, namely "calc" and "mass"
 - ```lesion-severity```: This task separates both calc and mass datasets into "benign" and "malignant" classes leading to 4 different classes.
 - ```roi-severity```: This task separates both calc and mass roi datasets into "benign" and "malignant" classes leading to 4 different classes.
+- ```roi-mass-severity```: This task separates mass roi datasets into "benign" and "malignant" classes.
+- ```roi-calc-severity```: This task separates calc roi datasets into "benign" and "malignant" classes.

 ### 3.2.
 Preprocessing